What is Swing Dancing?

 Lindy Hop

-Lindy Hop is the main dance we teach at Swingdance Cumbria.
-Lindy Hop is a fun and playful dance with African American roots, which originated in the dance halls of Harlem, New York.
-With influences from a variety of dance styles including tap, jazz, breakaway and Charleston, it includes elements from African American dances and European partner dances.
+Lindy Hop is the main dance we teach at Swing Dance Cumbria.
+It is a joyful, playful partner dance with African American roots that began in the dance halls of Harlem, New York.
+Lindy Hop blends elements of tap, jazz, breakaway and Charleston; you will see everything from relaxed, smooth movement to big, expressive shapes and classic “swing outs”.

 Balboa